OpenFrontier: General Navigation with Visual-Language Grounded Frontiers: Method

 A large body of robot navigation follows the convention of using geometry frontiers \cite{yamauchi1997frontier,Placed2023AFrontiers,keidar2014efficient,yokoyama2024vlfm,zhou2021fuel} extracted from volumetric maps as goal candidates for robot motion.
 Frontiers provide an effective and natural representation for encouraging exploration toward uncertain regions of the environment.
-Inspired by FrontierNet~\cite{boysun2025frontiernet}, we observe that frontiers can be detected and evaluated directly from a single 2D image, without relying on dense 3D mapping or separating detection from evaluation.
+Inspired by FrontierNet~\cite{boysun2025frontiernet}, we observe that frontiers can be detected and evaluated directly from a single 2D image, which we refer to as \emph{visual frontiers}, without relying on dense 3D mapping or separating detection from evaluation.
+We use \emph{visual frontier} and \emph{frontier cluster} interchangeably in the remainder of the paper.

-Following the implementation of FrontierNet, the similar logic is applied to a keyframe RGB observation $\mathbf{I}_t$ and, after post-processing, returns a set of frontier clusters $\mathbf{F}_i$, $i \in \mathbb{N}$.
+Following FrontierNet, we apply a similar pipeline to a keyframe RGB observation $\mathbf{I}_t$ and, after post-processing, returns a set of frontier clusters $\mathbf{F}_i$, $i \in \mathbb{N}$.
 Each frontier cluster is represented in the image domain and then back-projected into 3D space to obtain its pose.
-Frontier identification pipeline generally also provides an information gain estimate $\hat{g}_i$, which captures a pure exploration prior by predicting the volume of unknown space associated with the frontier\cite{boysun2025frontiernet,cao2021tare,dai2020fast}.
+The frontier identification pipeline also provides an information gain estimate $\hat{g}_i$, which captures a pure exploration prior by predicting the volume of unknown space associated with the frontier \cite{boysun2025frontiernet,cao2021tare,dai2020fast}.
 To incorporate task-specific semantic priors, we directly ground a VLM onto the frontier clusters in the image $\mathbf{I}_t$.
 Given a natural-language goal $\mathbf{L}$, the VLM assigns each frontier cluster a probability $p_i \in [0,1]$ indicating the likelihood that navigating toward that frontier will lead to accomplishing the goal.
 The final utility of each frontier is computed as: